-9. To finish off, Mevish lets applicants leave a comment if they have anything more to add, and then asks where they heard about his company, both using Short Text questions.
+9. To finish off, Mevish lets applicants leave a comment if they have anything more to add, and then asks where they heard about her company, both using Short Text questions.

 Sharing this typeform on social media and embedding on a website lets people find and apply to join Terminal 3 for digital nomads.
 Mevish has all her applicant details stored in one place, in the Results panel of her typeform.

 Here’s Terminal 3’s typeform in action